MikkieTee02/nutrizo-store/README.md

-# QuickCart - A simple eCommerce website
+# Nutrizo - A modern eCommerce platform

-QuickCart is an open-source **Next.js eCommerce frontend** project.
+Nutrizo is a full-stack **Next.js eCommerce application** built with modern technologies.
-It provides a modern, fast and customizable shopping UI.
+It provides a complete shopping experience with seller dashboards, product management, user authentication, and order processing.
-This repo is **frontend only** – contributors can improve the design, add new pages, animations and more.
+This repo includes both frontend and backend – contributors can improve features, add new functionalities, enhance UI/UX, and more.

 ---

 ## Features

--   Built with **Next.js + Tailwind CSS**
+-   Built with **Next.js + Tailwind CSS + MongoDB**
+-   User authentication with Clerk
+-   Seller dashboard for product management
+-   Shopping cart and order processing
+-   Product search and filtering
 -   Responsive design
 -   Reusable components
--   Customizable layouts and colors
+-   Image uploads with Cloudinary
+-   Real-time notifications with Inngest
--   Open for contributions (UI/UX, animations, themes, layouts etc.)
+-   Open for contributions (features, UI/UX, backend improvements, etc.)

 ---